 - Brand Promise Examples

 A brand promise reveals what consumers can expect from a brand across all touchpoints.
 It serves as a company's foundational value and informs every aspect of the company, from its messaging to its customer service.

 Your brand promise should be central to your company, something that remains constant as it grows and evolves.

 Not every brand promise is explicit.
-In many cases, it's more of an internal mantra that's shared with employees, investors, and partners.
-However, when you have built a strong brand identity and clear messaging, your brand promise can be assumed by your target audience.
+It's often more of an internal mantra that's shared with employees, investors, and partners.
+But when you’ve built a strong brand identity and clear messaging, your brand promise can be assumed by your target audience.